makkahwi/russaifa-club/README.md

 ## To Do

-- A little bit lighter for text dark
-- A little thinner box borders
 - Replace gallery with looping 1 big photo, get rid of empowering people
 - Replace "Welcome to Coaching!" image with header image
 - Replace many boxes section with fewer